 en_US.UTF-8locale has been installed in your OS.
 If the locale is not available in your OS, run the

 After installing the Linux VDA package, configure the running environment by using the ctxinstall.sh script.
 You can run the script in interactive mode or silent mode.

 Easy install might seem unresponsive while it downloads .NET Core Runtime that is over 27 MB in size.
-Check /var/log/ctxinstall.log for the downloading progress.
+For the downloading progress, check /var/log/ctxinstall.log.

 To do a manual configuration, run the following command and type the relevant parameter at each prompt.

 sudo /opt/Citrix/VDA/sbin/ctxinstall.sh <!--NeedCopy-->

 To use easy install in silent mode, set the following environment variables before running ctxinstall.sh.

 - CTX_EASYINSTALL_HOSTNAME=host-name – Denotes the host name of the Linux VDA server.

 - CTX_EASYINSTALL_NTPS=address-of-ntps – IP address or string name of the NTP server.